buildbot/buildbot/master/docs/manual/cfg-changesources.rst

 If you cannot take advantage of post-receive hooks as provided by :file:`contrib/git_buildbot.py` for example, then you can use the :bb:chsrc:`GitPoller`.

 The :bb:chsrc:`GitPoller` periodically fetches from a remote git repository and processes any changes.
-It requires its own working directory for operation, which can be specified via the ``workdir`` property.
-By default a temporary directory will be used.
+It requires its own working directory for operation.
+The default should be adequate, but it can be overridden via the ``workdir`` property.

+.. note:: There can only be a single `GitPoller` pointed at any given repository.

 The :bb:chsrc:`GitPoller` requires git-1.7 and later.
 It accepts the following
 arguments: